RPCompanion/ChaTOR/README.md

 # SWTOR-Chat

 A third-party chat client for Star Wars: The Old Republic.

+> [!WARNING]
-This software is presently in alpha.
+> This software is presently in alpha and is subject to change rapidly until stabilized.

 ## Current features